2025 Kansas First-Time Homebuyer Programs and Loans

 Forgivable second mortgage

-Most of Kansas’s homebuying assistance programs provide help with down payment or closing costs through forgivable 0% interest second mortgages.
-Similar to a deferred second mortgage, these loans also act as a second lien on the property but do not need to be repaid as long as you live in the home for a certain number of years.
+Most of the homebuying assistance programs in Kansas provide help with down payment or closing costs through forgivable 0% interest second mortgages.
+Similar to a deferred second mortgage, these forgivable loans also act as a second lien on the property, but they do not need to be repaid as long as you live in the home for a specified number of years.
 If you sell or refinance the home early, the loan will typically not be forgiven and must be repaid.

 Grant

-Some of the homebuying assistance programs in Kansas offer housing grants to help cover closing costs or the down payment.
+Some homebuying assistance programs in Kansas offer grants to help cover closing costs or the down payment.
 Unlike a deferred or forgivable second mortgage, this form of aid is not a second lien and does not need to be repaid.

 Mortgage credit certificate